brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 ![Tsuboyu (outside)](/assets/passages/003-kumano-kodo/tsuboyu-1@2x.jpg)

-It's a popular bathhouse for couples -- probably because it's the coziest of quarters.
+It's a popular bathhouse for couples -- probably because its cozy quarters won't hold much beyond.
 As we squeezed into its perfectly blue waters, we realized that even just the two of us were going to be a tight fit.
 Getting into the bathhouse is an adventure of its own, involving a walk down to the other side of the village where you can negotiate with an elderly gentleman for a placard which you will hang above the door as you enter.
-Its sequentially-assigned number that signals to waiting groups roughly how long they have until it's their turn in the cabin (we were waiting on group "7" above).
+These placards are distributed sequentially and show a number that signals to waiting groups roughly how long they have until it's their turn in the cabin (we were waiting on group "7" above).

 ![Tsuboyu (inside)](/assets/passages/003-kumano-kodo/tsuboyu-2@2x.jpg)

-## Final day (#final-day)
+## The road to Nachi Taisha (#nachi-taisha)

 The last day of our hike involved trekking over a mountain blanketed in a broadleaf evergreen forest.
-Unlike most mountains you can climb, this one features stone-cut stairs the whole way up and down, all of them laboriously dragged there over decades one by one.
+Unlike most mountains you can climb, this one features stone-cut stairs the whole way up and down, each of them laboriously dragged into place over decades.
 It was cool and quiet.
 The number of other hikers we passed along the way were counted comfortably on one hand.

 ![Coins at a shrine](/assets/passages/003-kumano-kodo/coins@2x.jpg)